-Denmark is a part of the Schengen Area, along with a number of other European countries.
-This allows you to enter without a visa in some circumstances.
+Denmark is part of the Schengen Area, along with a number of other European countries.
+This allows you to enter Denmark without a visa in some circumstances.
+Read the Smartraveller

-Embassy or Consulate of Denmark for up-to-date information.
+Embassy or Consulate of Denmark for the most up-to-date information.

 Safety and security

 Terrorist attacks have occurred in a number of European cities.
-Targets have included public transport and transport hubs, places of worship, sporting venues and places of mass gathering, including those frequented by foreigners.
-European security services have also disrupted a number of planned attacks.
-Security measures have increased since the November 2015 attacks in Paris.
+Targets have included aviation, public transport and transport hubs, sporting venues and places of mass gathering, including those frequented by foreigners.
+In addition, a number of planned attacks have been disrupted by European security services in recent years, including in Denmark.

 Civil unrest and political tension